The Best Advice I’ve Heard This Year (And How It Can Help YOU)

 This makes me want to shout out “I want to be your helper AND I want to inspire you!”

 It is my opinion that a road map to who you want to be, to how healthy you want to feel, and to the energy you want to have, can be an easy and enjoyable journey.
-There is no guarantee of getting to the exact destination of perfection that we may imagine for ourselves, yet it’s the journey that matters the most anyway.
+There is no guarantee of getting to the destination that we may imagine for ourselves, yet it’s the journey that matters the most anyway.
 How do we get up in the morning and live according to our intention of a content, happy, healthy day?
 How do we forgive ourselves and self-correct when we screw up?
-How do we enrobe ourselves with a blanket of love and self-care?
+How do we envelope ourselves in a blanket of love and self-care?

 Much of the “Ra Ra – You Can Be Perfect, Amazing, and The Best if you JUST DO WHAT I SELL TO YOU” rhetoric that is on the internet, in books, and on tv, just gives me heartburn and stress.
 It feels like the horrible thinking of “I’ll be happy when… insert accomplishment here.”
 (Which means you can’t be happy RIGHT NOW.)